skyline-GTRr32/news-agent/README.md

 ### Usage

-1. Run the documentation generator:
+1. Run the AI news research agent:
 ```bash
 python agent.py
 ```

-2. When prompted, describe your project in detail.
-Include:
+2. The agent will automatically:
-   - Main purpose and functionality
+   - Search for the top 3 most significant AI news stories from the past week
-   - Key features and capabilities
+   - Analyze and summarize each story
-   - Target audience
+   - Generate a formatted report
-   - Any specific requirements or technologies
+   - Save the report to `single_agent_report.md`

-3. The agent will generate a complete README.md file and save it to your project directory.
+3. View the generated report in the terminal output or open `single_agent_report.md`

 ## Project Structure